Intro-Sci-Comp-UIowa/biol-4386-course-project-Mythguy/Project_Essay.md

 ## Materials and Methods

 To produce the preliminary figures, the data was reworked and separated by drug type into separate pages, for a total of 8 different pages.
 The drug Piplartine was selected to be the drug that figures would be produced from, mostly for ambiguous reasons, but also because it was misread as Palpatine, which is fun.
-From there, the mean of the standard deviation of the intensity of the GFP Fluorescence of the nuclei in each well, averaged out for all row A, was chosen to be the Y axis, while the 24 hour time period was chosen to be the X axis.
-Pending feedback, the above figures may be reformatted for clarity, or a new Y axis variable may even be chosen.
+From there, the mean of the standard deviation of the intensity of the GFP Fluorescence of the nuclei in each well, averaged out for all row A, was chosen to be the Y-axis, while the 24 hour time period was chosen to be the X-axis.
+Pending feedback, the above figures may be reformatted for clarity, or a new Y-axis variable may even be chosen.

 The converted data used to generate the figure is accessible in the 'Data' directory on Github.
 There are two formats available for download at the moment.
 The two formats look identical but are actually slightly different: The two formats are TD (Tab Delineated) and CS (Comma Separated), which are where an excel file is converted into a text format that is relatively universal and therefore easy to transfer.